 In 1924, the Protection Relays were electromechanical and Self-powered.
 Their sole function consisted of protecting the electrical systems that they were associated with (by tripping a disconnecting element in the event of a short-circuit or a ground fault).

-Thanks to the development of electronics and specifically microprocessors, the so-called digital or numerical protection relays were presented for the very first time during 1969.
+Thanks to the development of electronics and specifically microprocessors, the so-called digital or numerical protection relays were presented for the very first time in 1969.

-The new relays, as an addition to the protection monitoring and the event and oscillography recording functions, included an HMI (Human Machine Interface) that was featured with an LCD screen, a keyboard and reached some degree of the logic configuration of the multiple inputs and outputs of the device.
-Thus, this change in the technology/performance led to a change of its name, what was formerly called protection device was now called protection and control device.
+The new relays, as an addition to the protection monitoring and the event and oscillography recording functions, included an HMI (Human Machine Interface) that was featured with an LCD screen and a keyboard and reached some degree of the logic configuration of the multiple inputs and outputs of the device.
+Thus, this change in technology/performance led to a change in its name; what was formerly called a protection device was now called a protection and control device.